-The contractor will continue to implement dust and noise control measures.
-Dust and noise are minimised with hoarding, shade cloth and spraying water.
+The contractor will continue to implement dust and noise control measures in accordance with the consent conditions.

 How will traffic be managed?

 Traffic management will be in place where required for the safety of the local community and workers.
 Traffic controllers will be used to manage the entry and exit of vehicles to and from the construction site as necessary.